Related Tours

 Many people do now cycle the WHW.
 It can be done in one to three days although there are sections, such as the shores of Loch Lomond, that require good levels of skill on a mountain bike.
 Cyclists should show courtesy to walkers and might find that an early morning start is a good idea at busy times of the year.

-Why might I need travel insurance to walk the West Highland Way?
+Why I need travel insurance to walk the West Highland Way?

-Travel insurance is an important part of any trip.
+Travel insurance is an essential part of any trip.
 It's often low cost up-front and will cover you and your belongings.
 For example, if an illness means you can't go on your trip, or you are prevented from completing your West Highland Way due to illness, injury, or circumstances out of your control, travel insurance could cover the costs of curtailment or cancellation.
-Whilst injuries are few and far between, and often minor, those traveling from overseas, in particular, should always ensure they have the medical cover contained in most travel insurance policies, to ensure there would be no financial impact if you should sustain an injury and need the assistance of the emergency services.
-Don't worry, the vast majority of travels are uneventful!
-But it is important to have the backup, should you need it.
+Whilst injuries are few and far between, and often minor, you should always ensure you have medical and emergency cover for overseas.
 Every policy is different, so check yours thoroughly before departure.

-If you have any questions about walking tours on the West Highland Way, don't hesitate to contact one of our Destination Specialists on hello@macsadventure.com, who will be more than happy to help.
+If you have any questions about hiking tours on the West Highland Way, don't hesitate to contact one of our Destination Specialists on hello@macsadventure.com, who will be more than happy to help.

 This post has been updated.